influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withMaxConcurrency(maxConcurrency)
 ```

-Number of concurrent queries that can be run at once.
+"Number of concurrent queries that can be run at once."

 ### fn spec.query.withMaxSamples